 “Dangerous Goods are articles or substances which are capable of posing a risk to hearth, safety, property or the environment and which are shown in the list of dangerous goods or which are classified according to the Regulations.”
 (IATA Dangerous Goods Regulation 52nd Edition Section 1, 1.0 pg.
 1)

 Basis of Regulations

 The United Nations Subcommittee of Experts on the Transport of Dangerous Goods develops recommended procedures for the transport of all dangerous goods (excluding radioactive materials), by all modes of transport.
 The International Civil Aviation Organization (ICAO) uses these recommendations to develop regulations for the safe transport of dangerous goods by air.
 These are published in the ICAO Technical Instructions.

-The below links provide addendums and changes to the DG Regulations along with shipper documents and checklist to assist with DGR compliance.
+The below link provides addendums and changes to the DG Regulations along with shipper documents and checklists to assist with DGR compliance.